Registration Guidance Early Entry Application Process Home Education Additional Support Needs Find your local school

-Your child will be placed automatically into a school in August if their fifth birthday falls between 1 March of that year and the last day of February of the following year.
+Your child will be eligible to attend their catchment primary school in August if their fifth birthday falls between 1 March of that year and the last day of February of the following year.
 You can, however, make a request for early entry to school for a child whose fifth birthday falls after the above period.

 Registering your child